PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Changing delay for link tracking
 """"""""""""""""""""""""""""""""

 All link tracking uses a slight delay of click execution, so the browser won't exit the page before a click is tracked.
 The default value of such delay is 500ms, but you can modify it as you wish.
-You have to remember that if you set this value too low, it might be not enough to track the click, if you set it too high, the browser might ignore the delay.
+You have to remember that if you set this value too low, it might be not enough to track the click, if you set it too high, a browser may ignore the delay.

 .. code-block:: javascript